Dominic Calvert-Lewin: Youth

 Calvert-Lewin played youth international football for England at under-20 and under-21 levels.
 In total, he scored six goals in 15 games for the under-20 team, and seven goals in 17 games for the under-21 team.

 Calvert-Lewin made his England under-20 debut on 1 September 2016, in a 1–1 draw against Brazil, which he followed up by scoring in his second appearance, in a 2–1 loss three days later.
 He later scored against Germany U20 (twice) and Senegal U20.

 Calvert-Lewin was selected to play for England in the 2017 FIFA U-20 World Cup in South Korea.
 He scored two goals in the tournament; his first was the first goal of tournament for England scored in the match against Argentina, the last was the winning goal in the final as they beat Venezuela 1–0.
 He joined Geoff Hurst and Martin Peters as the only England players to score in a World Cup final.

 On 27 May 2019, Calvert-Lewin was included in England's 23-man squad for the 2019 UEFA European Under-21 Championship.

 Senior

 Calvert-Lewin received his first England call-up by Gareth Southgate on 1 October 2020 after scoring eight goals in five appearances, including two hat-tricks, for Everton in the opening weeks of the 2020–21 season.
 He scored with a header in his maiden appearance for England, a 3–0 friendly win against Wales at Wembley Stadium on 8 October.
 He scored his first brace on 25 March 2021, in a 5–0 win against San Marino.
+Calvert-Lewin earned a recall from Thomas Tuchel to the national team in March 2026 for its friendly matches against Uruguay and Japan.
+Calvert-Lewin earned a further recall from Tuchel to the national team in September 2026 to play in the Nations League 2026-2027 campaign.